PiporGames/MinecraftVanillaRoyale/README.md

-# MinecraftVanillaRoyale
+# Minecraft: Vanilla Royale
-Custom datapack that emulates the feel and gameplay of Battle Royale games.
+A custom datapack that emulates the feel and gameplay of Battle Royale games.